 89.9% of law students found employment or moved on to further studies within six months of graduating, with many focussing on specialised areas at postgraduate level.
 Law remains one of the most popular subjects to study in the UK.

 7. Biological Sciences

 Biological Science is the study of all living things and in recent years the subject has boomed in popularity.
 89.2% of graduates between 2014 and 2015 found employment as marine biologists, microbiologists and nanotechnologists.

 Apply to study in the UK

 Are you interested in studying one of the above subjects at a UK university?
-Meet our international university advisors at SI-UK Vietnam for a free consultation and we can answer all your questions about studying in the UK.
+Meet our international university advisors in Lagos or Abuja for a free consultation and we can answer all your questions about studying in the UK.